Prosociality by Coupling, Not Mere Observation: Homeostatic Sharing in an Inspectable Recurrent Artificial Life Agent: Abstract

 \section{Abstract}

-Artificial agents can be made to ``help'' for many reasons, including explicit social reward, hard-coded prosocial bonuses, or direct access to another agent's internal state.
-Those possibilities make minimal prosocial behavior hard to interpret.
-Building on ReCoN-Ipsundrum, an inspectable recurrent controller with affect-coupled regulation, I add an explicit homeostat and a social coupling channel while keeping planning strictly self-directed: the agent scores only its own predicted internal state, and no partner-welfare reward term is introduced.
-The study should therefore be read as a minimal mechanistic replication-and-decomposition of the observation-versus-coupling distinction in a hand-specified recurrent controller.
-I then compare four matched conditions in two toy worlds.
-In a one-step \emph{FoodShareToy}, an exact solver finds a sharp switch from \textsc{Eat} to \textsc{Pass} at $\lambda^{\ast}\approx 0.91$ for the default state.
-In the experimental runs, \texttt{social\_none} and \texttt{social\_cognitive\_direct} never help, whereas \texttt{social\_affective\_direct} and \texttt{social\_full\_direct} always do.
-In a multi-step \emph{SocialCorridorWorld}, the same dissociation reappears: coupling flips help rate from $0$ to $1$, partner recovery from $0$ to $1$, and rescue latency from $18$ to $9$ steps, while raising mutual viability from $0.15$ to $0.33$.
-Sham lesions preserve helping, but coupling-off and shuffled-partner lesions abolish it in both tasks.
-A coupling sweep reveals a feasibility boundary shaped by coupling and metabolic load: under low load, helping appears for $\lambda \ge 0.25$, whereas under medium and high loads no tested coupling value rescues the partner within horizon.
-The result is a narrow but useful claim for artificial life: in this minimal architecture, mere partner-state access is not enough; helping appears when another's need is routed into self-regulation.
+Artificial agents can be made to ``help'' through explicit social rewards, hard-coded prosocial bonuses, or direct access to another agent's state.
+I isolate a narrower route: homeostatic coupling.
+Building on ReCoN-Ipsundrum, I add a scalar homeostat and a social coupling channel while keeping action selection self-directed: the planner scores only the actor's predicted internal state, with no partner-welfare reward.
+In a one-step \emph{FoodShareToy}, an exact solver finds a switch from \textsc{Eat} to \textsc{Pass} at $\lambda^\star \approx 0.91$ for the default state.
+In a multi-step \emph{SocialCorridorWorld}, partner-state access without coupling leaves behavior unchanged, whereas coupled agents fetch, carry, and pass food to the partner.
+Sham lesions preserve helping; coupling-off and shuffled-partner lesions abolish it.
+A coupling/load sweep shows that coupling creates a low-load helping regime but does not guarantee rescue under higher metabolic load.
+This is not a claim about empathy, altruism, consciousness, or moral status.
+It is a minimal ALife demonstration that, in this controller, partner-state access is behaviorally inert unless partner distress is routed into self-regulation.